STEM Teacher Training

-Cape Cod’s Nature Place: The Cape Cod Museum of Natural History has opportunities for teachers to earn STEM based science PDP’s throughout the year.
+Cape Cod’s Nature Place: The Cape Cod Museum of Natural History has opportunities for teachers to earn STEM education based science PDP’s throughout the year.
 Training uses current, relevant museum programing and includes presentations on critical and creative thinking, inquiry based discovery learning, hands on, make/take STEM projects for students.

 In collaboration with organizations such as the International Fund for Animal Welfare (IFAW), the Museum will offer STEM-based teacher training programs with an emphasis on natural history.
-STEM (science, technology, engineering and math) is currently the major educational initiative across the country.
+STEM education (science, technology, engineering and math) is currently the major educational initiative across the country.

 For example, the following is a Sample Standard: